-SH.08.B – Department of Campus Public Safety / Campus Police
+SH.08.B – Department of Campus Public Safety / TCC Police

-TCC provides full-service police protection to the campus community through its Campus Police.
+TCC provides full-service police protection to the campus community through its TCC Police.
 The jurisdiction of the College includes but is not limited to four campuses of over 200 acres, 30 major buildings and parking lots, and a Conference Center.
-Campus Police also provides police service at the Education Outreach Center.
+TCC Police also provides police service at the Education Outreach Center.

 SH.08.C – Campus Security Programs and Procedures